eraldoribeiro/temperature-stabilization-assignment/README.md

 ### This is a Linux/Unix OS assignment.
 It is not an OS/161 Assignment

- This means that you will not write code for OS/161, you will write and test your code on a Linux or any Unix-based OS, e.g., any Linux server, AWS, Mac OS X (Terminal), and the Linux environment that comes with your CSE4001 container.
+This means that you will not write code for OS/161.
+Instead, you will write and test your code on a Linux or any Unix-based OS, e.g., the Linux environment that comes with your CSE4001 container or any Linux machine, AWS, Mac OS X (Terminal).

 If you use the CSE4001 container, I suggest that you clone the sample code (see link to sample code below) or write your own code in the container’s directory `/root/workspace/`.
 To run the server and client processes, open multiple terminal windows on the same container.
 To do that, you can: